leogx9r/DiscordCrypt/README.md

 The following tips should be adhered to for maximum privacy between users.

 * Change your master database password frequently.
 * Do **NOT** share passwords across unencrypted communications.
-Always establish a secure connection before sending passwords.
+Always establish a secure connection by means of a key exchange before sending passwords.
 * Change your message keys on a frequent basis.
 This ensures that even if your current key is compromised that an attacker will not be able to read any future messages.
 * Use large key sizes ( preferably the maximum ) when exchanging keys.
 For Diffie-Hellman, this is 8192 bits or for